606 E. Main Street

 Legal Consultations

 Free legal consultations are available by phone on the 4th Tuesday of the month.
-Please call PEAK to set up an appointment.
+Please call PEAK at 215-362-7432 to set up an appointment.

 Low-Income Heating Assistance Program (LIHEAP)

-The Low-Income Home Energy Assistance Program (LIHEAP) accepts applications each year between November 1 and April 9 or until all the funds are distributed.
+The Low-Income Home Energy Assistance Program (LIHEAP) accepts applications each year between November 1 and April or until all the funds are distributed.
 Eligible low-income households will receive a grant applied directly to their account with their heat supplier—oil, gas or electric.
-The proposed income guidelines for 2022-23 for homeowners and renters are as follows:

 Household Size Maximum Annual Income